sociomantic-tsunami/makd/README.rst

         # This is a normal python module defining some defaults
         OPTS = dict(
+          description = '''\
+        Test package packing some daemon
+        This is an extended package description with multiple lines

+        This is a longer paragraph in the package description that can span multiple lines.''',
           url = 'https://github.com/sociomantic/makd',
           maintainer = 'Sociomantic Labs GmbH <info@sociomantic.com>',
           vendor = 'Sociomantic Labs GmbH',